aklump/drupal_loft_core/docs/source/settings.md

         //
         //
-        // Define the server environment's role, one of: prod, staging, dev
+        // Define the server environment's role, one of: DRUPAL_ENV_PROD, DRUPAL_ENV_STAGING, DRUPAL_ENV_DEV
         //
         // The role may be different than the environment, for example a staging server should have a production environment, but it is serving a staging role.
-Production would have the same 'prod' for both DRUPAL_ENV_ROLE and DRUPAL_ENV.
+Production would have the same DRUPAL_ENV_PROD for both DRUPAL_ENV_ROLE and DRUPAL_ENV.
         //
-        define('DRUPAL_ENV_ROLE', 'dev');
+        define('DRUPAL_ENV_ROLE', DRUPAL_ENV_DEV);

 1. If you're using loft_deploy module you must add a `$conf` var right below the `DRUPAL_ENV_ROLE` definition.

-        define('DRUPAL_ENV_ROLE', 'dev');
+        define('DRUPAL_ENV_ROLE', DRUPAL_ENV_DEV);
         $conf['loft_deploy_site_role'] = DRUPAL_ENV_ROLE;

 ## Available in PHP as

     DRUPAL_ENV
     DRUPAL_ENV_ROLE

+    DRUPAL_ENV_PROD
+    DRUPAL_ENV_STAGING
+    DRUPAL_ENV_DEV

 ## Available in JS as

-    Drupal.settings.DRUPAL_ENV
-    Drupal.settings.DRUPAL_ENV_ROLE
+    Drupal.settings.DrupalEnv
+    Drupal.settings.DrupalEnvRole

+    Drupal.settings.DrupalEnvProd
+    Drupal.settings.DrupalEnvStaging
+    Drupal.settings.DrupalEnvDev